Wedding Photographer at Hampton Court House

 There are rooms available for the bride and groom to get ready or ‘hide’ if they arrive early.
 When I arrived for Neema and Matthew’s wedding, she had already arrived and was in a room off the Main Hall, adding her finishing touches and keeping out of sight.

 While the groom greets the guests, looking somewhat nervous yet excited about the day ahead, the photographer spends their time taking candid shots of all areas.
-They photograph arriving guests outside, take natural photos of family and friends greeting each other and check on the bride if she’s arrived and is preparing.
+They photograph arriving guests outside, take natural photos of family and friends greeting each other and check on the bride to see if she’s arrived and is preparing.

 Their wedding had elements of Indian ritual to it.
-The bride’s mother holds a decorated coconut, used at the centre of a ritual with the groom outside before the civil marriage ceremony began.
+The bride’s mother holds a decorated coconut, used at the centre of a ritual with the groom outside before the civil marriage ceremony begins.
 Details like this are vital for your photographer to capture.

 This portrait of the groom’s mum and sister cried out to be edited in vibrant colour.
 I took this just as they were arriving.